13.1. Norms

 DESCRIPTION

-The nuclear norm is the sum of the singular values from the SVD, which is related to the rank because most higher order singular values of matrices representing, such as an image, are close to zero.
-It has shown to give good results at improving the robustness of Principal Component Analysis (PCA) (RPCA) to outlier data points ([BRUNTON19], pages 107-108).
+The nuclear norm is the sum of the singular values from the SVD, which can relate to the rank because many higher-order singular values of matrices holding data, such as an image, are close to zero.
+It has been shown to give good results at improving the robustness of PCA (Principal Component Analysis (PCA)) (RPCA) to outlier data points ([BRUNTON19], pages 107-108).

 The nuclear norm gained recent recognition when Netflix held a challenge competition to find the best possible movie recommendation algorithm.
 It was no surprise that the PCA process was key to the algorithms that contestants developed.
 However, an interesting discovery was that the nuclear norm performed better than the 2-norm.